murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 **Expedition Day**: 25(?)

-- Downtime in Port Nyanzaru
-- Head back to Mezro and quickly leave to continue our way to Kir Sabal
+- Head back through the portal to Mezro, quickly exiting the city southward - avoiding the Flaming Fist
-- Find the location of Nangalor and/or Omu
+- Travel down the river Olung to Kir Sabal
+- Travel down further to Ishai, to find two scientists with a submarine

 Sidequests:
+- Track down the pirates and force their engineers to make Walter a new mechanical hand
 - Head to the Albino Dwarves to re-open the Hrakhamar Mines and increase the production of Chultan Bronze.
 - I guess we should at one point help Hew avenge his family at the Wyrmheart Mines.